20 Types of Caterpillars in Texas

 1. Monarch Caterpillar

-A beautiful orange and black Monarch caterpillar are the most recognizable types of caterpillars in Texas.
+A beautiful orange and black Monarch caterpillar is the most recognizable type of caterpillar in Texas.
 Monarchs are native to North America and are easily identified by their distinctive black and white stripes.

 They can be seen feeding on milkweed, a poisonous plant that has evolved to provide refuge for monarchs.

-This coloration allows them to blend into the surrounding environment, so predators will be less likely to spot them.
-The Monarch is the only butterfly to make long-distance migrations from Canada down to Mexico.
+This coloration allows them to blend into the surrounding environment, making predators less likely to spot them.
+The Monarch is the only butterfly that migrates long-distance from Canada down to Mexico.

 Some individuals make multiple daily trips, traveling as far as 4,0Monarchs’ Monarchs’ unique migration pattern makes them an essential part of our ecosystem as they act as pollinators and help keep insect populations under control.